syncfusion-content/xamarin-docs/Xamarin/Chips/how-to/Applying-fontIcon-to-Syncfusion-chip-control.md

 # Setting the FontIcon to SfChip

-SfChip also supported to display the font icon by setting `FontImageSource` to its [ImageSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~ImageSource.html) property with following below steps
+SfChip is supported to display the font icon by setting `FontImageSource` to its [ImageSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~ImageSource.html) property with following below steps

 ## Custom font file should be added to all the platform projects in specific location